 Another confusion is between observer-independent (OI) features of the world, and observer-dependent (OD) features of the world.
 The former include features of the world studied by, for example, physics and chemistry; while the latter are things like money, property, governments and all things that exist only because there are conscious observers of them.
 (Paper has objective physical properties, but paper is money only because persons relate to it that way.)

 Searle says that he is more intelligent than his dog and his computer in some absolute, OI sense because he can do things his dog and computer cannot.
 It is only in the OD sense that you could say that computers and calculators are more intelligent than we are.
 You can use intelligence in the OD sense provided that you remember it does not mean that a computer is more intelligent in the OI sense.
 The same goes for computation.
 Machines compute analogously to the way we do, but they don’t computer intrinsically at all—they know nothing of human computation.

-The basic problem with Kurzweil’s book is its assumption that increased computational power leads to consciousness.
-Searle says that increased computational power of machines gives us no reason to believe machines are duplicating consciousness.
+The basic problem with Kurzweil’s book, according to Searle, is its assumption that increased computational power leads to consciousness.
+But he says that increased computational power of machines gives us no reason to believe machines are duplicating consciousness.
 The only way to build conscious machines would be to duplicate the way brains work and we don’t know how they work.
 In sum, behaving like one is conscious is not the same as actually being conscious.

 Summary – Computers cannot be conscious.

 [i] John Searle, “I Married A Computer,” review of The Age of Spiritual Machines, by Ray Kurzweil, New York Review of Books, April 8, 1999.